10 Marketing Automation Workflow Examples and Tips

 • Nurture leads: Nurturing leads is a time-consuming process.
 Following each lead manually could be tiresome and tricky.
 However, with marketing automation workflows, you can easily nurture them.

-Critical Components of Marketing Automation Workflows
+What are The Key Components of a Marketing Automation Workflow?

-Here are the four critical components of marketing automation (and how you can use them.
+Here are the four critical components of marketing automation and how you can use them.

-1- Triggers
+1. Triggers

 As the name suggests, triggers get activated when a customer performs a specific task or meets some criteria on your website or app.
 For example: